samccauley/addon-hassiogooglebackup/README.md

 Substitute in your hass[]().io host name (usually `hassio.local`) and the Host Port number you've configured for this add-on.

 The `doBackup` service will respond with JSON reminding you of the configuration settings that it used and indicating:
+- the time the backup operation began, in ISO 8601 format.
 - how many files were found using the `copyFromFilter`
 - how many of those files had alredy been backed up to your Google Drive and were therfore skipped this time
 - how many files the `doBackup` service actually backed up during this run